 The world’s most popular fish markets has had a makeover

-Soaking up the hawker atmosphere – and indulging in the finest, freshest, seafood – is what makes a visit to Tokyo’s Tsukiji Fish Market one of the most popular attractions in the country.
+Soaking up the hawker atmosphere – and indulging in the finest, freshest, seafood – is what makes a visit to Tokyo’s fish market one of the most popular attractions in the country.
 But make sure you go to the right place.
-The original inner market, where the daily fish auctions and markets are held, was closed and moved to a new purpose-built site in October 2018.
-Tourists can watch all the action from dedicated walkways and observation windows.
+The original inner market, Tsukiji, where the daily fish auctions and markets are held, was closed and moved to a new purpose-built site in Toyosu in October 2018.
+Tourists can still watch all the action of the fish selling from dedicated walkways and observation windows.
 But the outer market, where you’ll find a plethora of restaurants, remains at the old location.
 Both experiences are worthwhile; it all depends on whether you want to watch or eat.

 It’s where video games come to life